-1979 | Ahmed Mater is born in Tabuk, a largely military city in the north west of Saudi Arabia on the Jordanian border.
-This is a year of seismic social, political and religious upheaval in Saudi Arabia and across the region: it is the year Saddam Hussein becomes president of Iraq, that revolution grips Iran, and a group of up to 500 religious extremists, led by Juhayman Al-Otaybi, seize the Grand Mosque.
+1979 | Ahmed Mater is born in Tabuk, a largely military city in the north-west of Saudi Arabia on the Jordanian border.
+This is a year of seismic social, political and religious upheaval in Saudi Arabia and across the region: Saddam Hussein becomes president of Iraq, revolution grips Iran, and a group of up to 500 religious extremists, led by Juhayman al-Otaybi, seize the Grand Mosque in Mecca.

-Ahmed is the first child of Mater Ahmed Al-Ziad, a Sergeant in the Saudi Arabian army, and Fatimah Hassan Abdullah Aseeri, a painter of traditional Aseeri houses and a calligrapher.
+Ahmed is the first child of Mater Ahmed al-Ziad, a Sergeant in the Saudi Arabian army, and Fatimah Hassan Abdullah Asiri, a calligrapher and painter of traditional Asiri houses.
 Ahmed will eventually have two brothers, Bandar and Mohammed, and four sisters, Aisha, Jawaher, Jamila and Reem.

-1981 | Ahmed and his family move to Rijal Alma, his father's village in the mountainous Aseer region of south-western Saudi Arabia, near the border with Yemen.
-They live in a small, traditional stone house perched on a steep-terraced hillside.
-The interior is decorated by Ahmed's mother in vividly-coloured geometric designs, which she paints in the traditional Aseeri style.
-Ahmed's daily life is dominated by his involvement with a Qur'anic study group, helping his parents on the farm and traditional village activities.
+1981 | Ahmed and his family move to Rijal Almaa, his father's village in the mountainous Asir region of south-western Saudi Arabia, near the border with Yemen.
+They live in a small, traditional stone house perched on a steep, terraced hillside.
+The interior is decorated by Ahmed's mother in vividly-coloured geometric designs, which she paints in the traditional Asiri style.
+Ahmed's daily life is dominated by his compulsory Quran study group, helping his parents on the farm, and traditional village activities.

-1985 | Ahmed is photographed for the first time for his primary school enrolment.
-He later reflected, "I don't have many pictures of myself as a child nor of my parents - nothing that can remind me of my childhood.
+1985 | The first photograph of Ahmed - and almost the only one he has of himself as a young child - was for his primary school enrolment.
+He later reflected: "I don't have many pictures of myself as a child nor of my parents.
+Nothing that can remind me of my childhood.
 To take a picture was considered haram - anti-religious and forbidden."

-1994 | Ahmed and his family move to a modern house in Abha, the regional capital of Aseer, where Ahmed completes his school studies.
+1994 | Ahmed and his family move to a modern house in Abha, the regional capital of Asir, where Ahmed completes his school studies.
 This move from the village to the city has a substantial impact on Ahmed's view of the world, and he begins to question the traditional beliefs of his childhood.